GAIBLE-Arthur/GAIBLE-Arthur/README.md

 GE Vernova (Central Procurement Team)

-I use  data analytics to drive global procurement strategies and ensure supply chain resilience.
-My goal is to transform complex datasets into actionable strategic insights.
+I use  data analytics to enhance global procurement strategies and ensure supply chain resilience.
+My goal is to transform complex situations and datasets into actionable strategic insights.

 Strategy & Ops: Data control for strategic sourcing and global supply chain optimization.